github/docs/content/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-personal-account-settings/best-practices-for-leaving-your-company.md

 ---
 Before you leave your company, make sure you update the following information in your personal account:

 - Unverify your company email address by [deleting it in your Email settings](/articles/changing-your-primary-email-address).
 You can then re-add it without verifying to keep any associated commits linked to your account.
+Unverified email addresses cannot receive further notifications or be used to reset your password though.
 - [Change your primary email address](/articles/changing-your-primary-email-address) from your company email to your personal email.
 {% ifversion fpt or ghec %}
 - [Verify your new primary email address](/articles/verifying-your-email-address).